mriusero/defi-user-behavior-clustering/docs/etl_pipeline_flow.md

 ---
 ## Credits
 This dataset preparation process establishes the foundation for analysis of user behavior, market trends, and protocol performance within the DeFi space.
 Each step builds upon the previous one, ensuring that the final dataset is rich and well-structured for deeper insights.
 It includes various technical steps for data extraction, user profiling, and market data aggregation, based on a combination of APIs and data sources.

-Special thanks to the following sources and tools used in this process:
+Sources and tools used in this process:
 1.	**CoinGecko API** - For contract data related to DeFi protocols and their market details.
 2.	**Etherscan API** - For transaction data extraction on Ethereum smart contracts.
 3.	**Yahoo Finance API** - For market data including OHLC values of tokens and trading volume.